 While still a student at Art Center, Rolston was “discovered” by Andy Warhol, for Warhol’s celebrity focused Interview magazine, where he began a successful career in photography.

 Rolston’s photographs have been exhibited at museums and institutions.
-Selected group shows include Beauty CULTure (with Lauren Greenfield, Herb Ritts, Andres Serrano, and Carrie Mae Weems, 2011), The Annenberg Space for Photography, Los Angeles, California; The Warhol Look: Glamour, Style, Fashion (curated by Mark Francis and Margery King, 1997), The Whitney Museum of American Art, New York; and Fashion and Surrealism, FIT Gallery, New York (1987), which traveled to the Victoria & Albert Museum, London, UK, 1988).
+Selected group shows include Beauty CULTure (with Lauren Greenfield, Herb Ritts, Andres Serrano, and Carrie Mae Weems, 2011), The Annenberg Space for Photography, Los Angeles, California; The Warhol Look: Glamour, Style, Fashion (curated by Mark Francis and Margery King), The Whitney Museum of American Art, New York (1997); and Fashion and Surrealism, FIT Gallery, New York, 1987 (traveled to the Victoria & Albert Museum, London, UK, 1988).

 Rolston’s photographs are in the permanent collection of the Los Angeles County Museum of Art and the National Portrait Gallery (Donald W. Reynolds Center for American Art and Portraiture at The Smithsonian, Washington D.C.).

 Rolston has created four photographic fine art projects that have led to a series of publications and exhibitions.

 Talking Heads: The Vent Haven Portraits, consisting of monumental portraits of ventriloquial figures housed in the Vent Haven Museum in Fort Mitchell, Kentucky, was Rolston’s first self-assigned photographic series.
 The work debuted at Diane Rosenstein Fine Art in Los Angeles, California, and has since traveled to venues in Miami and Berlin, among others.
 Rolston’s third published monograph accompanied the exhibition.